xvoland/html-validate/README.md

 ## License

-HTMLValidate is released under the MIT Licence.
+Assert HTMLValidate is released under the MIT Licence.
 See the bundled LICENSE file for details.